Spbaehr/IoT49/doc/osx.md

 **Important:** For later steps you will need to know the name of the port of the USB device.
 To find out what it is, connect the ESP32 microcontroller to a free USB port.
 Then open a terminal window (search `Terminal` from the command bar and click on the appropriate result) and type `ls /dev` at the prompt.
 You will be presented with a long list of device names.
 The one you are looking for likely contains the string `USB`.
 Try `ls /dev/*USB*` to get a list of only those devices.
 Likely the name you are looking for is '/dev/cu.SLAB_USBtoUART' (`/dev/ttyUSB0` on Linux).
 Unplug the ESP32 and run `ls /dev/*USB*` again.
 If the device is no longer present in the listing it is the one you are looking for.

+**Linux:** On Linux, the user may need to be added to the dialout group to have access to the USB port without being root.
+E.g. on Ubuntu, run `sudo usermod -a -G dialout $USER`.

 ## 2) Install Python 3

 Download and install [Python 3.6](https://conda.io/miniconda.html) from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).
+Other Python 3 distributions may work as well.

 Bring up a Terminal window and type `python` at the prompt.
 Verify that Python announces itself with the correct version (3.6).
 Type `exit()` to quit the Python interpreter.